nilsding/IrrerrC/README.md

 - [ ] Customizable popup menus (similar to KVIrc/mIRC)
 - [x] Channel listing
 - [x] Userlist in channel view
-- [x] Rename the client before open-sourcing the repo
 - [ ] Logging
 - [ ] favourite channels?
 - [ ] Document all methods.  (except for the getters and setters, maybe.)